osuchanglab/autoANI/README.md

 You can then sort the tab delimited output file using the autoANI-sort.pl file in the scripts folder.
 You provide a reference genome name sort start the sorting by, and then the file will be sorted based on ANI values in an iterative fashion (use -help for more information).

+# Example Dataset

+There is an example dataset in the ./examples folder.
+Run autoANI.pl from the examples folder like so:

+`autoANI.pl -email youremail@yourinstitution.edu -threads 8 ./fna/*.fasta`

+This process should only take a few minutes.
+After that completes, then run:

+`autoANI.pl -email youremail@yourinstitution.edu -finish`

+To complete the process.
+Your example output will be printed to STDOUT (your screen).

 # History

 v1.0 - 2016-04-29 - First revision released to GitHub.